ng-workshops/angular-demo-app-starter/README.md

 - [Augury](https://augury.angular.io) Chrome Extension for debugging and profiling Angular apps
 - [ngrev](https://github.com/mgechev/ngrev) Tool will generate a graphical representation of the component structure of your Angular app
+- [Angular Console](https://angularconsole.com) The UI for the angular-cli

 ### Authentication